Todders92/pizza-shop/README.md

 # _Pizza Shop_

-#### _A web application for ordering a pizza_ _24 January 2020_
+#### _A web application for ordering a pizza_ _1/31/2020_

 #### By _**Todd Walraven**_

 ## Description

-_This application has the user order a pizza and the website determines the cost of the pizza based on the size and the toppings selected_
+_This application allows the user order a pizza through filling out a form.
+The website determines the cost of the pizza based on the size and the toppings selected by the user._

 ## Specs